reasonml/reasonml.github.io/docs/destructuring.md

 print_endline(name);
 ```

+- Note: When destructuring a record the type needs to be in scope or the
+record needs to be explicitly annotated.

 ### Renaming Record Fields

-While destructuring it is possible to bind to variables different than the field
+While destructuring record fields, it is possible to bind variable names that
-names:
+are different than the record field names:

 ```reason
 let {name: legalName, age} = alice;